Reecepoulsen/TodoList/README.md

 # Future Work
 * Make it so switching the orientation doesn't wipe out the data
-* Changr up the styling to make it look nicer
+* Change up the styling to make it look nicer
 * Add the ability to add toto item into google calendar